2022 Guide to Student Housing in Seoul

 42Share Student Housing communal area.

 Finally, there are share houses.
-I don’t personally have any experience with them, but I have heard from friends about what they are like.
+I don’t personally have any experience with them, but I have heard about what they are like from friends.

-Usually, you will get either a private or semi-private room and the rest of the house will be communal.
-This can be great if you have just come to Korea and are feeling homesick or lonely.
+Usually, you will get either a private or semi-private room, and the rest of the house will be communal.
+This can be great if you have just come to Korea and feel homesick or lonely.
 There will always be people around you can talk to.
-Often 4-8 people will live in these houses and you will share facilities.
+Often 4-8 people will live in these houses, and you will share facilities.
 These are often cheaper than apartments but also come with the upsides and downsides of living with others.
-How you will enjoy the housing is unfortunately highly dependent on whom you live with.
+How you will enjoy the housing is, unfortunately, highly dependent on whom you live with.

 A great site that provides share houses without the language barrier is SSH42Share.

-Luckily, share houses have a strong online presence.
-As many of them try to attract foreign students, they recognise that it is vital to advertise online.
-As such, there are a few great services out there for finding a share house in Seoul.
+Luckily, share houses have a solid online presence.
+As many try to attract foreign students, they recognise that it is vital to advertise online.
+As such, there are a few excellent services for finding a share house in Seoul.

 Firstly, Simple Spaces is a great choice and the share house that I would recommend.
-I recently wrote a full post on Simple Spaces share house in Seoul, and that has more details.
-However, in short, Simple Spaces makes moving to Korea extremely easy and convenient.
+I recently wrote an entire post on Simple Spaces Share House in Seoul, which has more details.
+Simple Spaces makes moving to Korea extremely easy and convenient.
 They also have a great community which removes the feeling of isolation that moving to Korea can bring.

 Another option is Come & Stay.
 Currently, they are working on adding a house matching function which will allow visitors to specify their requirements and Come & Stay will find them suitable housing.
-In the meantime, they also offer a large variety of different share houses in Seoul.
-They often have 30+ options with many price-ranges included.
+In the meantime, they also offer a large variety of share houses in Seoul.
+They often have 30+ options with many price ranges included.

 Utilities